SifanSong/DDCL/README.md

 ### Linear Classification

-Please follow the configurations and linear classification code in `run_train.sh`.
+Please follow the configurations and linear classification codes in `run_train.sh`.

 ### Performance Evaluation with perturbed input images

-Please follow the configurations and evaluation code in `run_eval.sh`.
+Please follow the configurations and evaluation codes in `run_eval.sh`.

 ### Downstream Classification Task

-🚀
+Please follow the configurations and codes in `run_downstream.sh`.

 ## Experiments